 Get to know your muscle fibres

-Stephen Garland describe the major structural, physical, biochemical and energetic characteristics of muscles.
+Stephen Garland describes the major structural, physical, biochemical, and energetic characteristics of muscles.

 All physical performance, especially peak performance, is entirely dependent on the performance of skeletal muscle.
-There are many influences on muscular output, such as oxygen supply, nervous stimulation and coordination, or nutritional status.
+There are many influences on muscular output, such as oxygen supply, nervous stimulation, and coordination, or nutritional status.
 One or all of these might limit performance in some way, but it always boils down to the muscles themselves to perform the task.
 When Jonathan Edwards, the world record holder in the triple jump, was asked why he thought he had improved from contender to champion, he said it was due to improved strength and speed - characteristics of muscle fibres themselves.
-Understanding how muscles produce force is essential for any athlete or coach to plan training with the aim of improving force production, whether it is to produce greater force or maintain a force for longer.
+Understanding how muscles produce force is essential for any athlete or coach to plan training to improve force production, whether it is to build greater force or maintain a force for longer.

 Why do muscles contract?

 So far, so simple; now for some more specialisation.
 You no doubt have heard of "white" and "red" or "slow" and "fast" muscles.
-There are in fact seven or more types of fibre, but for simplicity each fibre is usually put into one of two categories.
+There are seven or more types of fibre, but for simplicity, each fibre is usually put into one of two categories.

 Fast-twitch (FT) fibres shorten a given length in a shorter time than slow-twitch (ST).

-What is different about FT fibres that makes them contract faster?
+What is different about FT fibres that make them contract faster?

-Force is generated by a cross-bridge between actin and myosin filaments causing them to slide past each other.
+Force is generated by a cross-bridge between actin and myosin filaments, causing them to slide past each other.
 The cause of this movement is a conformational change in the cross-bridge molecule.
-Just like an oar in a rowing boat, it reaches out from the myosin filament (or rowing boat) and grabs on to the actin (or water), and pulls the actin towards it and then pushes it away.
-The cross-bridge oar is then recycled so it can grab on to another bit of actin (water) and so continue the contraction.
+Like an oar in a rowing boat, it reaches out from the myosin filament (or rowing boat) and grabs on to the actin (or water) and pulls the actin towards it, and then pushes it away.
+The cross-bridge oar is then recycled so it can grab onto another bit of actin (water) and so continue the contraction.
 The conformational change is brought about by changes in concentrations of certain other molecules in the fibre, and some biochemical reactions.
 Enzymes are large biological molecules that speed up such chemical reactions.
 An everyday example of an enzyme can be found in biological washing powder, which speeds up the breakdown of the spaghetti sauce you got on your shirt.

-One key difference between slow and fast twitch fibres is the ability of one of these enzymes, myosin ATPase, to speed up the cross bridge action.
+One key difference between slow and fast-twitch fibres is the ability of one of these enzymes, myosin ATPase, to speed up the cross-bridge action.
 There is a small structural difference between FT and ST myosin ATPase, which is enough to cause a difference in cross bridging recycling rates.
-In fact, so fundamental is this enzyme to the characterisation of different fibre types, that one standard way for molecular biologists to differentiate the fibre types in biopsies is to look at the particular type of myosin ATPase present in the fibre.
+So fundamental is this enzyme to the characterisation of different fibre types that one standard way for molecular biologists to differentiate the fibre types in biopsies is to look at the particular type of myosin ATPase present in the fibre.
 There is also a higher concentration of myosin ATPase in FT, giving the fibre the ability to produce more rowing strokes per unit time.
 The splitting of ATP to produce energy for muscle contraction is carried out by this myosin ATPase at a site on the myosin "heavy chain" - part of the myosin filament.
 There are slow and fast varieties of the myosin heavy chain producing, not surprisingly, slow and fast contractions.

 Last but perhaps most important, FT fibres contain a higher density of filaments.
-There's none of this messing around with packing in mitochondria or a fuel supply: FT are designed for maximum force, speed and power.
+There's none of this messing around with packing in mitochondria or a fuel supply: FT is designed for maximum force, speed, and power.

 Why are slow-twitch fibres better for endurance?

-To perform physical work you need to burn a substrate, and slow-twitch fibres contain plenty.
-They have more glycogen (carbohydrate) granules and lipid (fat) droplets than fast twitch, which allow them to exercise for longer.
-Together with the substrate you need oxygen to combust it with, and slow-twitch fibres have both a higher density of capillaries supplying oxygen to the muscle and high concentrations of myoglobin (the intra-muscular protein that can store oxygen).
-But it's not simply a case of burning substrate to produce the energy required for movement - there's a complex series of reactions using different bits of machinery and enzymes.
-Slow twitch fibres have lots of mitochondria, which contain the structure and enzymes required for the oxidation of substrate, and so are the engine of the cell.
-Notice that word "oxidation" - it's also in the table showing the differences in fibre types.
-The capacity for FT to do aerobic work is limited by a deficiency of mitochondria.
-If any more demand is put on FT fibres, more and more energy is derived from the anaerobic glycolitic pathway, whereas the ST can simply increase their aerobic activity.
-Anaerobic activity results in the production of hydrogen ions, and rapid fatigue.
+To perform physical work, you need to burn a substrate, and slow-twitch fibres contain plenty.
+They have more glycogen (carbohydrate) granules and lipid (fat) droplets than fast-twitch, which allows them to exercise for longer.
+Together with the substrate, you need oxygen to combust it with, and slow-twitch fibres have both a higher density of capillaries supplying oxygen to the muscle and high concentrations of myoglobin (the intra-muscular protein that can store oxygen).
+But it's not a case of a burning substrate to produce the energy required for movement - there's a complex series of reactions using different bits of machinery and enzymes.
+Slow-twitch fibres have lots of mitochondria, which contain the structure and enzymes required for the oxidation of the substrate, and so are the engine of the cell.
+Notice the word "oxidation" - it's also in the table showing the differences in fibre types.
+A deficiency of mitochondria limits the capacity for FT to do aerobic work.
+If any more demand is put on FT fibres, more and more energy is derived from the anaerobic glycolytic pathway, whereas the ST can increase their aerobic activity.
+Anaerobic activity results in the production of hydrogen ions and rapid fatigue.
 Which of all the muscles in the body has the greatest need to be non-fatiguing?
 The cardiac muscle of the heart, which is different from skeletal muscle in many ways.
 Which muscle has the highest mitochondrial density? - The heart.